DevOluwapelumi/ANGULAR-FIRST-CLASS/README.md

 Dependency Injection: Angular uses a powerful dependency injection system to manage dependencies and make it easy to test components in isolation.

 Directives: Angular provides a range of directives that allow you to extend HTML with custom behavior.
 Common directives include ngIf, ngFor, and ngModel.
+Templates: Angular uses templates written in HTML to define the UI of your application.
+You can use data binding and directives within templates to create dynamic views.

+Services: Services in Angular are used to share data and functionality across different parts of the application.
+They are typically used for business logic and data retrieval.

+Routing: Angular has a powerful routing system that allows you to create single-page applications (SPAs) with multiple views.
+You can define routes, associate components with those routes, and enable navigation.

+RxJS: Angular often uses the Reactive Extensions for JavaScript (RxJS) library to work with asynchronous data streams and handle events.
+This is particularly useful for handling HTTP requests.

+CLI (Command Line Interface): Angular provides a command-line tool to streamline project setup, code generation, testing, and deployment.
+The Angular CLI simplifies many common development tasks.